Fuel leak ruins NASA’s 2nd shot at launching moon rocket

 Blackwell-Thompson finally halted the countdown after three to four hours of futile effort.

-The countdown clocks continued ticking toward an afternoon liftoff; NASA had two hours Saturday to get the rocket off.

-Forecasters expected generally favorable weather at Kennedy Space Center, especially toward the end of the two-hour afternoon launch window.

-On Monday, hydrogen fuel escaped from elsewhere in the rocket.
-Technicians tightened up the fittings over the past week, but launch director Charlie Blackwell-Thompson stressed that she wouldn’t know whether everything was tight until Saturday’s fueling.
+During Monday’s launch attempt, hydrogen fuel escaped from elsewhere in the rocket.
+Technicians tightened up the fittings over the past week, but Blackwell-Thompson cautioned that she wouldn’t know whether everything was tight until Saturday’s fueling.

+Hydrogen molecules are exceedingly small — the smallest in existence — and even the tiniest gap or crevice can provide a way out.
+NASA’s space shuttles, now retired, were plagued by hydrogen leaks.
+The new moon rocket uses the same type of main engines.

-Even more of a problem on Monday, a sensor indicated one of the rocket’s four engines was too warm, but engineers later verified it actually was cold enough.
+Even more of a problem Monday, a sensor indicated one of the rocket’s four engines was too warm, but engineers later verified it actually was cold enough.
 The launch team planned to ignore the faulty sensor this time around and rely on other instruments to ensure each main engine was properly chilled.

-Before igniting, the main engines need to be as frigid as the liquid hydrogen fuel flowing into them at minus-420 degrees Fahrenheit (minus-250 degrees Celsius).
-If not, the resulting damage could lead to an abrupt engine shutdown and aborted flight.
+But the countdown never got that far.

 That didn’t stop thousands from jamming the coast to see the Space Launch System rocket soar.
 Local authorities expected massive crowds because of the long Labor Day holiday weekend.